sandreas/rust-slint-riscv64-musl-demo/README.md

 # Slint

 ## Questions
+- [ ] Where is the reference of the offical elements?
-- [ ] How would I achieve an overlay display (e.g. for Volume or Brightness)
+- [ ] How would I achieve an overlay display (e.g. for Volume or Brightness
 - [ ] Swipe Gestures
   - How can I have a slider and swipe gestures in the same layout without interference
   - Would it be possible to "animate" swipe gestures with sliding in and sliding out depending on the direction?